 Merck and GlaxoSmithKline, two large pharmaceutical companies, have developed and commercialized vaccines (Gardasil® and Cervarix®, respectively) that are designed to protect against infection from several specific subtypes of HPV.
-Merck is also developing a new broad spectrum HPV vaccine, V503, which is presently under advanced clinical development.
+In February 2014, Merck has also submitted to the FDA a Biologics License Application (BLA) for its investigational 9-valent human papillomavirus (HPV) vaccine, V503 FDA has granted a standard review for this application.

 The Company is not aware of any other interferon alpha-2b cream product under development but is aware of other companies having also recognized the need for effective therapies for HPV-induced lesions.
-The following is a non-exhaustive list of some of the companies which are, based on publicly available information, developing products which offer a competitive alternative to the Company's Topical Interferon Alpha-2b: Photocure Inc., Erimos Pharmaceuticals LLC, Foamix Pharmaceuticals Ltd., BioMAS Ltd. and Nanovir LLC.
+The following is a non-exhaustive list of some of the companies which are, based on publicly available information, developing products which offer a competitive alternative to the Company's Topical Interferon Alpha-2b: Photocure Inc., Erimos Pharmaceuticals LLC, Foamix Pharmaceuticals Ltd., BioMAS Ltd., and Nanovir LLC.